-- Get educated.
-Educate those around you — including family and friends — so they can recognize, acknowledge and support your efforts in dealing with the disease.
+- Get educated and teach family and friends.
+They can support your efforts in dealing with the disease.

 - Find a support group.
-It's helpful to know that you're not alone.
-You may find comfort in sharing your experience and struggles and meeting people who face similar challenges.
-Organizations such as the Celiac Disease Foundation, Gluten Intolerance Group, the Celiac Support Association and Beyond Celiac can help put you in touch with others who have had similar experiences and can understand what you're going through.
+You might find comfort in sharing your struggles with people who face similar challenges.
+Organizations such as the Celiac Disease Foundation, Gluten Intolerance Group, the National Celiac Association and Beyond Celiac can help put you in touch with others who share your challenges.

 Preparing for your appointment

-You may be referred to a doctor who treats digestive diseases, called a gastroenterologist.
+You might be referred to a doctor who treats digestive diseases, called a gastroenterologist.
 Here's some information to help you prepare for your appointment.

-- Continue eating a normal diet.
-If you stop or reduce eating gluten before you're tested for celiac disease, you may change the test results.
+Until your appointment, continue eating your normal diet.
+Cutting gluten before you're tested for celiac disease can change the test results.

-- Write down your symptoms.
-Include when they started and how they may have changed over time.
+- Your symptoms, including when they started and whether they've changed over time.